Real Name | Dawood Ibrahim Kaskar |

 - Wondering what Dawood Ibrahim's full name is?
 Dawood Ibrahim's full name is Dawood Ibrahim Kaskar

-- Dawood Ibrahim works as a(n) Leader of Crime Syndicate
+- Dawood Ibrahim is a(n) Leader of Crime Syndicate

 - Dawood Ibrahim was born on 1955-12-27

-- Where did Dawood Ibrahim go to school?
-Dawood Ibrahim is a graduate of High School Drop-out
+- Which school did Dawood Ibrahim go to?
+Dawood Ibrahim attended High School Drop-out

 - Dawood Ibrahim has 4 child/children

-- Dawood Ibrahim's kids are Mahrukh Ibrahim, Moin Ibrahim, Mehreen Ibrahim, Maria Ibrahim
+- Dawood Ibrahim kids names are Mahrukh Ibrahim, Moin Ibrahim, Mehreen Ibrahim, Maria Ibrahim

 FAQ